 I had a teacher request to make a behavior contract for a preK student in her class who hardly speaks.
 His parents speak Spanish primarily but mom speaks English, as well.
 Seeing that my background is intermediate grades, I had to draw on my mom experience.
 Since my oldest is four, I thought about what would work with my girls.
-I am also a super organized person (anxiety will come on like a freight train if it's not organized) I went to Target and bought a little tub and the lid locks on, it's made be sterlite
+I am also a super organized person

-I wanted the chart to be a half a page so I could print two on one page, gotta save paper
+I wanted the chart to be a half a page

 I brainstormed as many rewards as I could and even asked my daughter what she wanted.
 The thing with behavior contracts is that you have to find the student's currency, what will they work for?
 This could change every week or daily, therefore this contract has numerous rewards to work for.